dgaydukov/cert-aws/README.md

 * use ssl encryption with talking with rds mysql server
 * create kms and encrypt someting with it
 * create cloudsearch/elasticsearch clusters and try to put logs from ec2 there
+* create dynamodb lsi & gsi and compare them
+* try emr on t2
+* migrate rds into s3 using dms